 Washington state has had several recent attempts to get a carbon tax.
 Attempts included several carbon tax bills in both 2017 and 2018, and two separate initiatives for different versions of a carbon tax in 2016 and 2018.
 None has passed.

 Washington state’s Clean Air Rule, September 15, 2016, instituted what is essentially cap and trade on large stationary emission sources.
 The Emission Reduction Units (ERUs) are approximately equivalent to allowances used in other cap and trade systems.
 The declining cap is set to decline by 1.7% per year from the baseline calculated by the Washington state Department of Ecology for each entity.
 ERUs can be traded within Washington and with other states, provinces, or nations with similar systems.
-The Clean Air Act is currently in litigation.
+The Clean Air Act was subject to litigation, but in 2020, the Washington State Supreme Court ruled that the portions of the rule that applied to stationary sources were upheld

 History of Washington Legislation and Initiatives